Causal Message Passing for Experiments with Unknown and General Network Interference: Introduction

-Assume we seek to evaluate the effectiveness of a new medical treatment on the severity of a contagious disease by observing two units—or individuals in this context—across three time periods.
-Figure~\ref{fig:TEs} uses circles to represent outcomes.
-The treatment induces multiple types of effects: a \emph{direct effect} influencing the treated unit (unit 1); a \emph{treatment spillover effect} that indirectly affects the control unit (unit 2); and a \emph{carryover effect} that has lasting effects for future outcomes \citep{athey2018exact,forastiere2022estimating,xiong2019optimal}.
-A comprehensive description of these effects is presented in Appendix \ref{Details_of_example}.
-Beyond these, interactions between units give rise to \emph{unit peer effects} and \emph{autocorrelation}, each contributing additional layers of interference \citep{yu2022estimating, imai2019identification}.
-Moreover, an \emph{anticipation effect} is also present, wherein units' current behavior is shaped by their expectations of future events.\footnote{For the sake of clarity, the anticipation effect is not visualized in Figure~\ref{fig:TEs}.}
+Assume we aim to evaluate a new medical treatment for a contagious disease by observing two individuals over three time periods (Figure~\ref{fig:TEs}).
+The treatment triggers several effects: a \emph{direct effect} on the treated unit (unit 1), a \emph{treatment spillover effect} impacting the control unit (unit 2), and a \emph{carryover effect} influencing future outcomes~\citep{athey2018exact,forastiere2022estimating,xiong2019optimal}.
+Additionally, interactions between units lead to \emph{unit peer effects} and \emph{autocorrelation}, adding complexity~\citep{yu2022estimating, imai2019identification}.
+An \emph{anticipation effect}, where units’ behavior is influenced by expected future events, also exists but is not shown in Figure~\ref{fig:TEs}.

-A causal model should encapsulate these multifaceted effects while addressing a series of further challenges.
-First, identifying the structure of causal relationships in a network is intricate due to the complex interplay among units, especially when the interference structure remains either unknown or unobservable.
-Second, the patterns of interference are not static but evolve temporally, demanding models designed to capture such dynamics.
-Third, the efficacy of treatments varies over time, either waning or potentially amplifying, which calls for dynamic models that span multiple observational periods for precise evaluation.
-Fourth, practical limitations, such as budgetary constraints on the size of treatment groups, necessitate methodologies that can yield reliable inferences even from smaller data sets.
-Finally, the presence of noise and unobserved covariates adds a layer of complexity, warranting models that minimize the reliance on noisy or incomplete data.
+A causal model must encompass these diverse effects while tackling several challenges.
+Identifying causal relationships is complex due to intricate interactions, especially when interference structures are unknown.
+Interference patterns evolve, requiring models that account for temporal changes.
+Treatment efficacy may also change over time, demanding models that span multiple periods.
+Additionally, budgetary constraints limit the treatment group size, necessitating methods that provide reliable inferences even with fewer treated units.
+Noise and unobserved covariates further complicate the analysis, requiring models that can handle incomplete data effectively.

-Our proposed framework is a step towards addressing the complexities of multiple types of interference, including direct effect, treatment spillover effect, unit peer effect, autocorrelation, carryover effect, and anticipation effect, while also accommodating temporal variations in network structure and accounting for measurement errors.
-Its core thrust lies in distilling high-dimensional complexities into analyzable one-dimensional dynamics.
+Our proposed framework aims to address these complexities by simplifying evolving high-dimensional complexities into tractable one-dimensional dynamics at any point in time.
+This approach opens the door to utilizing all observed data during the experiments, even before the effects stabilize.